 Regarding credit supply, private banks have remained accommodative in their loan provision.
 Related DIs of business surveys, which have been at their mid-1990s levels, indicate that firms have perceived the lending attitudes of financial institutions as accommodative.
-Nevertheless, those of small and medium enterprises have become slightly less accommodative (Chart 34).
+Nevertheless, those of small and medium enterprises have become slightly less accommodative (Chart 36).

-Lending rates have been at extremely low levels on the whole, whereas the average contracted interest rates on new loans and discounts, with the monthly fluctuations smoothed out, have been more or less unchanged (Chart 35).
+Lending rates have been at extremely low levels on the whole.
+The average contracted interest rates on new loans and discounts, with the monthly fluctuations smoothed out, have been more or less unchanged (Chart 37).

 The amount outstanding of lending by private banks has continued to increase at a moderate pace.
-Its monthly average outstanding, after adjustment, grew by 1.1 percent in January on a year-on-year basis, compared to 0.8 percent in December and 1.3 percent in November (Chart 36).
+Its monthly average outstanding, after adjustment, 16 grew by 1.1 percent in January on a year-on-year basis, compared to 0.8 percent in December and 1.3 percent in November (Chart 38).

 In the corporate bond and CP markets, the issuing environment continues to be favorable as a whole.
 Issuance spreads on corporate bonds and CP issued by firms with low credit ratings have expanded slightly, while they have remained tight chiefly for firms with high credit ratings.
 The amount outstanding of CP and corporate bonds issued has been above the previous year's level.
-It increased by 3.9 percent in January, on a year-on-year basis, compared to 3.8 percent in December and 4.5 percent in November (Chart 37).
+It increased by 3.9 percent in January, on a year-on-year basis, compared to 3.8 percent in December and 4.5 percent in November (Chart 39).

-According to business surveys, the financial positions of firms have continued to be favorable (Chart 34).
+According to business surveys, the financial positions of firms have continued to be favorable as a whole, although those of small and medium enterprises have deteriorated slightly (Chart 36).